-Something was always a little off with this guy.
+Something was always off with this guy.
 He seemed like he was always in a great mood but he was always the punching bag for everyone (that was the dominance side of things).
 He never stood up for himself.
 That was his first mistake and nobody respected him.

 Because they don’t bother to express any empathy at all!
 These people are social burdens.
 But they still want you to give them what they want when they want it.
 The morning that I figured this out was a morning we had to be at work earlier than normal.
 It was five in the morning and I didn’t sleep well the night before.
 Not the best recipe in the world already.
 And I get paired up to work with this guy.
 A guy that inspired the name for these types of people…

-I am not a morning person and usually need a few hours to ‘wake’ up.
+I’m not a morning person and usually need a few hours to ‘wake’ up.

 But this guy would not pick up my hints that I didn’t want to talk.
 I was dead tired.
-Not only that but he also never seemed to breathe as he talked and only talked about himself.
-Not only did he not ask me a single question about myself, but he also ignored the fact that I didn’t have any energy to do much of anything at all.
-It took all of my focus to do my work.
+Not only that but he never seemed to breathe as he talked and only talked about himself.
+Not only did he not ask me a single question about myself, but he ignored the fact that I didn’t have any energy to do much of anything at all.
+It took all my focus to do my work.